A5036 Port of Liverpool access

 The A5036 between the Switch Island Interchange and Princess Way is a key commuter route, as well as the main access connecting the Port of Liverpool with the motorway network.

 The road currently suffers from severe congestion, which causes delays, safety issues, and environmental concerns.
-The Port of Liverpool is set to become even busier with the opening of Liverpool2, which will add to the pressure on the A5036.
+The Port of Liverpool is set to become even busier with the on-going development of Liverpool2, which will add to the pressure on the A5036.

 The proposed bypass will take traffic away from communities by Church Road and Dunnings Bridge Road, reducing congestion at junctions and along local roads.